eduNEXT/tvm/docs/TutorEnvironmentManager.rst

 Activate / Deactivate a project
 -------------------------------

+**Activate**

-To activate a project you should run
+This will active a virtualenv with python, pip, and tutor.
+To activate a project you should run:

 .. code-block:: bash